mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Because they allow control by a single entity, proprietary protocols are often considered simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, compared to decentralized alternatives.
 However, they have corresponding centralization risk -- if the function has no alternative providers, or switching to those providers is too difficult, its users are "locked in."

-Proprietary protocols and applications are not considered to be part of the Internet per se; instead, they are more properly characterized as being built on top of the Internet.
-As such, the Internet architecture and associated standards do not regulate them, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.
+Proprietary protocols and applications are not considered as being part of the Internet per se; instead, they are more properly characterized as being built on top of the Internet.
+The Internet architecture and associated standards do not regulate them, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.

 ### Beneficial Centralization {#necessary}